How do I make a negative of a picture?

 Creating a negative using online service

-There are also online services that can also make negatives of your images.
+There are also online services that make negatives of your images.
 Below is a link to one of our favorites.

 - How do I convert a picture to JPG or another image type?